noetl/noetl/docs/dsl_spec.md

 Inputs:
 - task (string, required): Name of a task defined under `workbook` at top-level
-- with (object, optional): Inputs forwarded to the task
+- args (object, optional): Inputs forwarded to the task
 - as (string, optional): Variable name to store the task result

 Outputs: